 - levelling feet (set of 2)

 - static foot

 - sun screen for SR30.
 Specify SCR05.

 - cable for SR30, with female M12-A connector at sensor end, conductors stripped over 0.15 m with ferrules (5, 10, 20 m).
 Specify cable length

 - cable for SR30, 20 m length, with male and female M12-A connectors (order number C07E-20)

 - levelling mount for SR30, for spring-loaded levelling and mounting SR30 on a surface (order number LM01)

 - tube levelling mount for SR30, for spring-loaded levelling and mounting SR30 on a tube (order number TLM01)

 - lower clamp for tube mount

 - pair of M5x30 bolts for tube mount

 - pair of M5x45 bolts for tube mount

+- set of 5 dome protectors

 NOTE: Outer dome, bubble level, thermopile sensor and internal sensors of SR30 cannot be supplied as spare parts.
 In case of damage to the SR30, after repair the instrument must be tested to verify performance within specification limits.
 This is required by ISO 9060.
-Testing involves verification of the directional response after dome, printed circuit board and thermal sensor replacement; verification of the temperature response after thermal sensor and internal sensors replacement and tilt sensor calibration after internal sensors replacement.
+Testing involves verification of the directional response after dome, printed circuit board or thermal sensor replacement; verification of the temperature response after thermal sensor or internal printed circuit board replacement and tilt sensor calibration after internal printed circuit board replacement.